aholinch/elastic-jodd-client/README.md

 # Security
 The client will do Basic Authentication to an elasticsearch server if you provide the username and password.
 It also supports HTTPS access to the server.
 Just be sure to specify a valid truststore.

+# Building
+Use ant.
+The build.xml specifies "dist" as the default operation.
+The Jodd jar file will be bundled with the compiled client code to make a single jar file for you to include in your project.